baww-com/baww-com.github.io/not-posts/Alts/AdEx/AdEx.md

 ---
 layout: page
 title: How to Buy AdEx Cryptocurrency
-seo_title: "2 Methods to Buy AdEx Cryptocurrency - Credit Card and Bank"
+seo_title: "2 Ways to Buy AdEx Cryptocurrency - Credit Card or Bank Transfer"
 permalink: /adex/
 ---

 ## How to Buy AdEx with Credit Card and Debit Card

-There are two methods of buying AdEx with credit and debit cards.
-The first way, is by converting your currency into Bitcoin, and then converting Bitcoin into AdEx on an exchange such as[Binance](https://www.binance.com/?ref=18991911).
-The second, using [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"} is more instant and direct, and allows you to control the private keys for your coins.
+There are two ways to buy AdEx with a credit or debit card.
+The first is to convert your currency into Bitcoin, and then converting Bitcoin into AdEx on an exchange like [Binance](https://www.binance.com/?ref=18991911).
+The second is to use [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"} which is more direct and allows you to control the private keys for your coins.

 ## How to Buy AdEx with a Bank or Wire Transfer

-Just like credit and debit cards, there are two methods of buying AdEx with a bank transfer or wire.
-Adex is currently limited to cryptocurrency exchanges, and is traded on BTC pairs.
-In order to obtain it with a bank transfer, we will send Bitcoin that we bought via bank transfer to a cryptocurrency exchange where Adex is sold.
+There are two ways to buy AdEx with a bank transfer or wire.
+Adex is currently traded on BTC pairs and only listed on cryptocurrency exchanges, like [Binance](https://www.binance.com/?ref=18991911).
+In order to obtain it with a bank transfer, you will need to send Bitcoin bought via bank transfer to a cryptocurrency exchange where Adex is sold.

- The other method, involves the popular shapeshifting website [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"}.
-Both methods will be explained below, with clear pictures and steps!
+The other method uses the popular cryptocurrency exchange website [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"}.
+See explanations below.

 ## Method 1 - USD/EUR -> BTC -> AdEx

-## Step 1: Buy Bitcoin if you Don’t have Some Already.
+## Step 1: Buy Bitcoin

-There are several exchanges that you can buy Bitcoin on.
+There are several exchanges through which you can buy Bitcoin.
+[Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwide){:target="_blank"}, or [BitPanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"} are the easiest to use.

- We reccomend [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwideio){:target="_blank"}, or [BitPanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"}.

-Each of these exchanges have their advantages:

 [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} is a very beginner friendly US based exchange, that sells cryptocurrency to most countries and all US states.
 To see if Coinbase supports your country, [check this link](https://support.coinbase.com/customer/en/portal/articles/1392031-what-countries-are-buys-and-sells-available-in-)!

-[Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwideio){:target="_blank"} is another option that focuses on credit and debit card purchases.
-Coinmama is great because they have higher debit and credit card purchasing limits than Coinbase, as well as instant delivery.
+[Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwide){:target="_blank"} handles credit or debit card purchases.
+Coinmama is great because they have higher credit or debit card purchasing limits than Coinbase, as well as fast delivery of your funds.

-The last option is [Bitpanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"}.
-Bitpanda is an exchange that also focuses on credit and debit card purchases.
-Their fees are slightly lower, but *only* sells Bitcoin to European countries.
+[Bitpanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"}.
+Bitpanda is an exchange that processes credit or debit card purchases.
+Their fees are slightly lower, but *ONLY* sells Bitcoin to residents of European Union (EU) countries.

+Coinbase is the most beginner friendly while Coinmama is great for credit or debit transactions as it has higher purchase limits and quick delivery.
+BitPanda is great (but it only works in Europe) and has a 5% fee on credit or debit purchases.
+We will use Coinbase in this example.
+Also, if you purchase over $100 of Bitcoin through the following link, you will receive an extra $10 BTC for FREE!
+Create an account [on Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} if you don’t have one already and then add your payment method.
+Coinbases signup process may take some time, but this ensures security for customers.
+Click the Buy/Sell tab on the top/middle of your screen.
+From this page, you can easily purchase Bitcoin, Litecoin, or Ethereum.
+All of these cryptocurrencies can be converted into 0x on exchanges such as [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}, but for this tutorial we will use Bitcoin.

 ## Fiat to Bitcoin Exchanges
  {% include buychart.html %}

 ![Coinbasehome](/img/Coinbase3.png){: .medium-pic}
 ![Coinbasehome](/img/Coinbase2.png){: .medium-pic}

-After hitting Confirm Buy, we are ready to go top the next step!
-I highly recommend setting up two-factor authentication on all exchanges.
-Two factor authentication combines two different components to ensure the real user is trying to access the account.
+After hitting Confirm Buy, you are finished with this step!
+Next will be transferring the Bitcoin to a 0x exchange.
+Also, at this point, we strongly suggest setting up two-factor authentication (2FA) on all exchanges.
+Two factor authentication  combines two different verification methods to ensure the real user is trying to access the account.

 ## Bitcoin to AdEx Exchanges
 <table class="basic-table" align="center">
  <tr>
   <th>Exchange</th>